Falcion/Patternugit/README.md

 About the project
 -----------------

-Don't want to set up repository, work with those boring documentations, scripts and want to work as fast as possible on your project, but also have a wish for your project to be great in extensibility and automation?
+Don't want to set up repository, work with those boring documentations, scripts and want to work as fast as possible on your project, but also have a wish for your project to be great in extensibility and automation?[^1]

 Project of this is the exact problem solution for you, the big and advanced repository with some documentations, scripts, settings, configs, simple things with simple solutions.